sameena1415/dimagi-qa/Lookuptable/README.md

-## Commcare HQ Smoke Test Script
+## Commcare lookuptable Test Script

 Smoke tests ensure that the important features are working and there are no showstoppers in the build deployed to environments.\
-The automated tests comprises of [these smoke tests.](https://docs.google.com/spreadsheets/d/1mfnqPQoi4l5_kXL26bQRhiWxZnxVfG4roEXjX82GNqc/edit#gid=1948263112)
+The automated tests comprises of [these Lookuptable functionality.](https://docs.google.com/spreadsheets/d/1-Fqax67kLz8dIJE5UcM1iGeWCV9mAm5OH6lZwb290cQ/edit#gid=0)
 ## Executing Scripts

 ### <ins> On Local Machine </ins>